 About Bonsai Accessories and Decorations

-This Page Last Updated: September 14, 2024
+This Page Last Updated: November 28, 2024

-Bonsai accessories and decorations can be considered anything that help to comment and further the meaning of whatever the bonsai composition is.
+Bonsai accessories and decorations can be considered anything that help to comment upon and further the meaning of whatever the bonsai composition is.
 They can specify a particular season or event or location or even size that we want to highlight in and by our planting.
 This subject also includes, of course, so-called companion plantings (kusamono or shitakusa) and accessories outside the pot -- technically anything else that, for instance might be near the bonsai in a tokonoma or the display table -- or in the container with the bonsai.
 Non-planted and non-grown-over rocks, gravel pathways, porcelain or metal figurines (people or animals) and structures (huts, shrines, walls, doorways, etc.) would be among the latter.

-Traditional Japanese presentations do not have any accessories or decorations besides an occasional planted or non-planted rock, while some Chinese, contemporary/pop Japanese, and Western compositions might include something(s) chosen from a whole range of addditions.
+Traditional Japanese presentations do not have any internal accessories or decorations besides an occasional planted or non-planted rock, while some Chinese, contemporary/pop Japanese, and Western compositions might include something(s) chosen from a whole range of addditions.

 All of the accessories and decorations can be placed in the following seven categories.